fynks/debrid-services-comparison/README.md

 ### Live status

-**For real-time information on host availability and service status, please refer to the official status pages.** These pages provide the most accurate and up-to-date details on any potential issues or maintenance.
+**🚨 For real-time information on host availability and service status, always refer to official status pages.** These provide the most accurate and up-to-date details on maintenance and issues.

-Up-to-date list of hosts for individual services can be tracked from:
 - [AllDebrid](https://alldebrid.com/status/)
 - [Real-Debrid](https://real-debrid.com/compare)
 - [LinkSnappy](https://linksnappy.com/myaccount/status)